Rust-GPU/Rust-CUDA/examples/cuda/README.md

 ![Path Tracer](assets/path_tracer.png)

-The Path Tracer uses cuda_builder to compile the core path tracer for the GPU, and uses the core path tracer as a normal crate for CPU rendering and sharing structures.
+The Path Tracer uses cuda_builder to compile the core path tracer for the GPU and GPU (hardware raytracing), and uses the core path tracer as a normal crate for CPU rendering and sharing structures.